-The goals of the TRG program are:
+Goals of the TRG program:

 - Transform basic research discoveries into product-focused translational research development